-If you were not a fan of Clerks, there’s very little this film can offer you outside a respite from the nationwide heatwave.
+If you were not a fan of “Clerks” there’s very little this film can offer you.
 It’s not an insult to say that Smith has gotten increasingly softer as he’s gotten older, blunting much of his comedy edge.
 He comes across as a sincere man who really cares for the people in his life, including these very people that contributed their time and efforts in 1992 to help make a young man’s dream come true.
 I understand his desire to pay back all the little people, to check back with them one more time, and to have Clerks III serve as a love letter to those who were there from the very beginning.
 It’s not without some measure of charm and if you’re invested in this universe, the fan service will ring true.

 By the end of Clerks III, it’s clear that Smith intends for this to be the concluding chapter, sending off these characters as reflections of his own film history.
 The focus of the final act is far more dramatic, as the act of retelling one’s life story as a movie becomes its own way of sharing the love and admiration of a decades-long friendship.
 I don’t quite think Smith gets to the dramatic heights he’s reaching for in the climax.
 Too much of the movie is like watching a low-budget remake of Clerks thirty years late.
 If you remember the scenes of 1994’s Clerks, watching Clerks III is like reliving them as a strange “Lynchian” dream where the edges are smudged and everything isn’t quite as it should be.

 At this point, a new Kevin Smith movie is made strictly for the most diehard of fans.
 I can see that ever-shrinking pool of fans warmly smiling and chuckling from the movie but more in nostalgic recognition of a bygone era.
 Despite Smith’s intentions and affection for these people, the movie is too backward-looking and uninterested in its own comedy as Smith winds down as a big screen storyteller.

 Letter Grade: C-